Monique-creator/Lab-2-Plagiarism-Detector_Monique-creator/README.md

 It works with text, provides word search, provides word frequency reports, and indicates a plagiarism rate.

 #Setup
-f you run the setup script the necessary folders are automatically created(two essays for testing, reports folder for similarity reports, and setup.log for confiming setup).
+If you run the setup script, the necessary folders are automatically created(two essays for testing, a reports folder for similarity reports, and a setup.log for confirming setup).

 bash
 ./setup.sh